chihyanghsu0805/keras_tutorial/notes/README.md

 The relationship between bias and variance is often seen as a trade-off.
 But it is more of finding the optimal model capacity so that both the bias and generalization error is low.

+Bayes (Human) Error <- `(Avoidable) Bias` -> Train Error <- `Variance` -> Dev Error

 To detect overfitting, it is helpful to monitor the training loss and validation loss while training.

+### Different Train / Dev Distribution

+Due to difficulties in data collection, train and dev set may have different distributions.
+For example, many pictures maybe collected from the web (200k) but not as many from mobile apps (10k).
+Random sampling may not work well.
+A better options is 200k+5k, 2.5k, 2.5k for train / dev / test respectively.
+Another example is Speech Recognition inside Vehicles.
+In this scenario, an additional set, `train-dev set`, is useful for analyzing the effect of distribution mismatch.
+Train-dev set is not used in training.

+Bayes (Human) Error <- `(Avoidable) Bias` -> Train Error <- `Variance` -> Dev Error <- `Data Mismatch` -> Dev Error

+Sometimes, dev error may be lower than train error when the `dev set is easier` than the train set.

 ### Regularization